Brogramminggods/TicTacToe/docs/Administration manual.md

 ## Administration Manual
 #### Welcome!
 Here's what you need to do to get things up and running.
 ###### You'll need to have an account on GitHub, if you don't have one, go to github.com and create one!
+## Admin Setup
 ###### You'll also need:
 * Git	version 2.19.1 or later
 * Node	version 8.12.0 or later
 * npm	version 6.04.1 or later
 * A text editor to work on the code, we recommend Visual Studio Code

 #### When you set up for the first time: